 If you’re promoting a book the reward tiers shouldn’t be all that complicated.

-Bundle -offer things associated with your genre, things readers would appreciate.
+Bundle -offer things associated with your genre, an audio version, things readers might appreciate.

 Special Version -additional material, not just rejected material.

 Ultra Tier -you might offer your time, mentorship, handmade items.

 People get hung up on creating wacky reward tiers, largely for their own amusement; or in trying to convey what might happen if funding is successful early on.
 You should be offering a boutique experience as a publisher.
 You need to convey the idea that you are putting out this limited product for, and only because of, your backers, and not because you’re using Kickstarter to jump-start your writing/publishing career.